TonWonton/HC_LogoRemover/README.md

 # HC_LogoRemover

 ## Description
-Toggle the logo that appears on screenshots on or off.
+Toggle the logo/watermark that appears on screenshots on or off.
 Two files for main game and DC.
 Keep both files after install.

 ## Prerequisites
 BepInEx Unity Il2Cpp (6.0.0-be-680 or newer)